drustanyjt/NUS-Fintech/Training Wing Project 1/readme.md

 I would recommend not delving too deeply on these notebooks, if something seems illogical it is likely an oversight.

 During the holidays, I will come back again and work on these.
-I think there's a lot more to learn about model selection that I rush through this time.
+I think there's a lot more to learn about model selection that I rushed through.